 There are times when a songwriter doesn't know what a song is about until after it is recorded.
 This song was a case of mistaken meaning.
-Bono says that when he wrote the lyrics, which detail a black car by the side of the road and a knock on the door, he thought he was writing about those who died in the conflict in Northern Ireland.
-After the album was released, he realized that the song was about his mother's death - she passed away when he was 14.
+U2 frontman Bono says that when he wrote the lyrics, which detail a black car by the side of the road and a knock on the door, he thought he was writing about those who died in the conflict in Northern Ireland.
+After the song was released on the October album, he realized that the song was about his mother's death - she passed away when he was 14.
 What Bono was writing about was the morning of her funeral, and how he didn't want to get in the black car and be a part of it.

 Vinnie Kilduff played the Uileann Pipes, a traditional Irish instrument.
 He's played with a number of Irish artists, including Clannad, Steve Wickham, and The Waterboys.

-In 1996, Bono and Adam Clayton played on a version of this by Irish folk singer Donal Lunny.
+In 1996, Bono and bass player Adam Clayton played on a version by the Irish folk singer Donal Lunny.